LeonGedeon1809/PyMusic/README.md

 ### Bugs
 The downloader downloads music in webm

-and converter doesnt work so convert it
+converter doesnt work so convert it yourself

-yourself
+Note that the music player is still in development so the bugs will be fixed soon